 What services do you want to offer?

 Let me be the first to tell you that 99% of what you read in Facebook groups is a lie.
 Let go of any assumptions you have about what types of services make the most money.
-There are many wedding planners who are running profitable, ease-filled businesses offering only day-of-coordination.
+There are many wedding planners who are running profitable, ease-filled businesses offering only day of coordination.
 On the other hand, there are full-service wedding planners who spend 400 to 500 hours planning each and every wedding completely custom to their couple… and their price reflects their work.
 More than that, there are wedding planners working tirelessly, offering all of the things for what amounts to little more than minimum wage.

 Instead of pricing your wedding planning services on what you see everyone else doing, focus on the services you want to offer.
 Don't be afraid to get creative!